en

 A big group of women wearing Komon Kimono in Nagoya Castle

-This kimono has a pattern covering the entire kimono but with no particular direction or layout.
-Komon is the most informal kimono and it is worn by married and unmarried women.
-Komon kimono can be made from many kinds of fabric including silk, wool, polyester and rayon.
+This Kimono has a pattern covering the entire Kimono but with no particular direction or layout.
+Komon is the most informal Kimono and it is worn by married and unmarried women.
+Komon Kimono can be made from many kinds of fabric including silk, wool, polyester, and rayon.

 Tsumugi – 紬